 Understanding your business metrics

 How could one possibly being bad at math and believe to be able to run a business?
-I’m not saying one needs to enroll in a post-graduate course for advanced mathematics but understanding the basics of statistics and finance is not optional for entrepreneurs, specifically if you are running a SaaS business.
+I’m not saying one needs to enroll in a post-graduate course for advanced mathematics but understanding the basics of statistics and finance is not optional for entrepreneurs, specifically if you are running one of many SaaS startups.
+If needed, you can even use financial software to help get you on track.

 The SaaS theory